 How did the scientists do the research?

-The scientists started the research in 1994 and collected data from about 1567 people (718 men, 849 women) aged 20 years who were enrolled in the Valencia Nutrition Survey (VNS).
+The scientists started the research in 1994 and collected data from about 1567 people (718 men, 849 women) aged 20 years enrolled in the Valencia Nutrition Survey (VNS).
 The VNS was a health, nutrition, and examination survey conducted in the Valencia Region in Span.
-The scientists excluded data from people who were younger than 20 years and those that did not have any information on their coffee consumption.
+The scientists excluded data from people younger than 20 years and those that did not have any information on their coffee consumption.

 The scientists asked the people (their sample) to complete a food survey that asked questions about how often (on average) they had consumed a standard portion size of each food item during the previous year.
 Of course, this included their coffee consumption.